swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 A service entity category identifies an arbitrary set of requirements and conditions that is required by the consuming service and provided by the providing service.
 Each service entity category specifies its own set of requirements and conditions.
 Typically such requirements and conditions include requirements on level of assurance (LoA) and requirements on mandatory attributes.
 For contract- or business agreement requirements [Service Contract Categories](#service-contract-categories) should be used.

+A providing service declaring a service entity category that consists of both a level of assurance requirement and an attribute set MUST guarantee that the release of the given attributes are consistent with the level of assurance requirement.

-**Note**: This specification does not impose any limitations on what requirements or conditions that can be identified by a service entity category and there are no defined technical mechanisms to ensure that any service correctly implement any of these requirements.
-The purpose of the service entity category is limited to service matching in accordance with  [section 1.3](#consuming-and-providing-services) and any requirements and conditions that serves this purpose are considered valid.
+This specification does not impose any other limitations on what requirements or conditions that can be identified by a service entity category and there are no defined technical mechanisms to ensure that any service correctly implement any of these requirements.
+The main purpose of the service entity category is service matching in accordance with [section 1.3](#consuming-and-providing-services) and any requirements and conditions that serves this purpose are considered valid.

 **Note**: A providing service that does not comply with any of the defined service entity categories may define its own service entity category identifier in order to utilize the entity category matching rules.
 Any service entity category identifier defined outside of this specification should use the prefix `http://id.swedenconnect.se/ec/<org>`, where `org` is the defining organization's identifier.